Things to Do in Belvès, Dordogne

 Relax at Belvès Municipal Swimming Pool

-Tucked just outside the heart of the medieval village, the Belvès municipal pool is a summertime favourite for locals and visitors alike.
+Tucked just outside the heart of the medieval village, on Avenue du Lieutenant Giffault, the Belvès municipal pool is a summertime favourite for locals and visitors alike.
 With a waterslide, a shallow splash area for little ones, and plenty of space to swim or sunbathe, it’s the perfect place to cool off after a morning exploring the market or walking through the Castrum.
 Clean, affordable, and family-friendly, this open-air pool offers a relaxing break with beautiful countryside views.

 Chapelle Notre-Dame de Capelou